hugo0706/wolt-assignment-v2/README.md

 - Python 3.11
 - pip 22.3.1

+Create a python virtual environment in project root like in [Flasks Installation Guide](https://flask.palletsprojects.com/en/2.2.x/installation/)

-To install all the dependencies move to project root and execute the following
+To install all the dependencies move to project root and execute the following (virtual environment activated)
 ```bash
 > pip install -r requirements.txt
 ```

 ## Deployment

-To launch the Flask project use
+To launch the Flask project locate on projects root and run:
 ```bash
 > flask run
 ```
 Project hosted on http://127.0.0.1:5000

-Send post requests to http://127.0.0.1:5000/api/calculate-delivery-fee
+Send **post** requests to http://127.0.0.1:5000/api/calculate-delivery-fee

 Post body format
 ```python